Shanina Shaik Puts On Busty Display At The Gym In Tight, Plunging Sports Bra

 “Love your eyes,” commented a third.

 When she’s not at the gym, Shanina has been soaking up the sun by both the pool and the beach as of late.
-Earlier this week, the stunner wowed her fans with a sexy bikini snap shot that sent pulses racing.
-The model rocked a barely-there teal two-piece that exposed nearly every inch of her impressive figure, sending her fans into a frenzy.
+Earlier this week, the stunner wowed her fans with a sexy bikini snapshot that sent pulses racing.
+The model rocked a barely-there, teal two-piece that exposed nearly every inch of her impressive figure, sending her fans into a frenzy.